Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems: Background

-\begin{itemize}[leftmargin=10pt] \item \textbf{Item universe ($\mathcal{U}$)}: The item universe $\mathcal{U}$ represents the set of all items that are available for coverage.
-These items are the targets for the actions, and the goal is to maximize coverage across this universe.
+\begin{itemize}[leftmargin=10pt,noitemsep,topsep=0pt] \item \textbf{Item universe ($\mathcal{U}$)}: The item universe $\mathcal{U}$ represents the set of all items that are available for coverage.

-\item \textbf{Action space ($\mathcal{Q}$)}: The action space $\mathcal{Q}$ consists of all possible actions that can be taken.
-Each action $q$ corresponds to covering a set of items, but the outcome of this action is uncertain until it is executed.
+\item \textbf{Action space ($\mathcal{Q}$)}: The action space $\mathcal{Q}$ consists of all possible actions.
+Each action $q$ can potentially reveal (cover) a subset of items in $\mathcal{U}$.

-\item \textbf{Stochastic query outcome ($O(q)$)}: The stochastic query outcome $O(q)$ defines the uncertain result of executing action $q$.
-It captures the probabilistic nature of the outcome, reflecting how the coverage outcome can vary depending on prior actions.
+\item \textbf{Stochastic outcome (realization $\Phi$ and $O_{\Phi}(q)$)}: Uncertainty is modeled by a latent realization $\Phi$ (a ``state of the world'') drawn from a distribution.
+Conditioned on $\Phi$, executing action $q$ reveals an outcome set $O_{\Phi}(q)\subseteq \mathcal{U}$.

 \item \textbf{Cost and budget ($c(q), B$)}: The cost $c(q)$ represents the resources required to perform action $q$, and $B$ is the total available budget.
-The objective is to maximize coverage while staying within the budget constraint.

-\item \textbf{Coverage function ($f(S)$)}: The coverage function $f(S)$ quantifies the total information coverage achieved by a set of actions $S$.
-It reflects the degree to which the selected actions have covered items from the item universe $\mathcal{U}$. \end{itemize}
+\item \textbf{Coverage function ($f(S,\Phi)$)}: The coverage function $f(S,\Phi)$ quantifies the utility of what has been revealed by a set of actions $S$ under realization $\Phi$.
+For coverage objectives, $f$ is commonly a function of the union $\bigcup_{q\in S} O_{\Phi}(q)$. \end{itemize}

-\begin{theorem}[Approximation guarantee of adaptive greedy~\cite{nemhauser1978analysis,wolsey1982analysis,krause2007near,golovin2011adaptive,khuller1999budgeted}] Let $f$ be the coverage function in an instance of the ASCP.
-Assume that $f$ is adaptively monotone and adaptively submodular, meaning that taking more actions never reduces expected coverage and that each additional action yields diminishing returns.
-Let $\pi_{\mathrm{greedy}}$ be the adaptive greedy policy that, at each step, selects the action with the most significant conditional expected marginal gain, and let $\pi^{\star}$ be an optimal adaptive policy under the same number of actions.
-Then, the adaptive greedy policy $\pi_{\mathrm{greedy}}$ achieves the approximately optimal expected coverage\footnote{$(1-1/e)\!\approx\!0.63$, i.e., greedy attains at least this fraction of the optimal expected coverage.} under a fixed action budget. \end{theorem}
+\begin{theorem}[Approximation guarantee of adaptive greedy~\cite{nemhauser1978analysis,wolsey1982analysis,krause2007near,golovin2011adaptive,khuller1999budgeted}] Assume $f$ is adaptively monotone and adaptively submodular.
+Under a cardinality budget $B$, the adaptive greedy policy $\pi_{\mathrm{greedy}}$ (maximizing CMG at each step) achieves a $(1-1/e)$-approximation to the optimal expected coverage\footnote{$(1-1/e)\!\approx\!0.63$} attained by the optimal adaptive policy $\pi^\star$ under same budget. \end{theorem}

-We reduce the data extraction attack against RAG systems, which we term {RAG Crawling} to the ASCP to guide our solution (see Sec.~\ref{sec:problem-formulation}).
+We reduce \emph{RAG knowledge-base stealing} to ASCP by formalizing it as \emph{RAG Crawling} (Sec.~\ref{sec:problem-formulation}), enabling CMG-based greedy optimization as a principled strategy for globally planned stealing under a query budget.